On linear divergence in finitely generated groups: Introduction

 \subsection{Acknowledgements}

-The author was funded by an ESKAS fellowship and acknowledges partial support from Research Preparation Grant – Leading House Geneva (2022).
+The author was funded by the Swiss Government Excellence Scholarship No. 2022.0011 and acknowledges partial support from Research Preparation Grant – Leading House Geneva (2022).

 I am grateful to my supervisor Tatiana Nagnibeda for having suggested and discussed enthusiastically with me this topic of research.
-I also would like to thank Corentin Bodart for sharing some thoughts on the matter.
+I also would like to thank Corentin Bodart for sharing some thoughts on the matter, and an anonymous referee for suggesting possible generalisations.
+Finally, I would like to thank Tom Ferragut and Davide Perego for discussions about horocyclic products of hyperbolic spaces.